-Whether your RV has been in storage since winter or you live on the road full time, doing some annual spring cleaning will keep your RV dirt free and looking as good as new.
-These items are great to have on hand while you’re sanitizing and polishing your rig.
+Whether your RV has been in storage since winter or you live on the road full-time, doing some annual spring cleaning will keep your RV dirt-free and looking as good as new.
+These supplies are great to have on hand while you’re sanitizing and polishing your rig.

 1. An all-purpose cleaner

-First and foremost you’re going to want a quality, versatile all-purpose cleaner.
+First and foremost you’re going to want a quality all-purpose cleaner.
 We love this Super Cleaner by Car Guys; you can use it on a wide range of fabrics such as carpet, leather, vinyl, plastic, and rubber.

 Another great option is Mrs. Meyer’s Multipurpose Cleaner.
-It’s biodegradable and made with 98% naturally derived ingredients including essential oils.
+It’s biodegradable and made with 98% naturally derived ingredients like essential oils.

 2. A biodegradable RV wash

 To wash all the dirt, bugs, and grime off your RV’s exterior, invest in a biodegradable RV wash like this one from StarBrite.
 It’s non-toxic and safe to use on all exterior surfaces without fading the decals.

 The highly concentrated soap can easily be mixed with water to produce suds for scrubbing and rinses well with a fresh scent.